U.S. airlines shares plunge after cash-free Washington rescue proposal

 Delta Chief Executive Ed Bastian, who likened the steps to hitting a “pause button” on operations, said in a memo to employees he was optimistic about industry support from the White House and Congress but would continue taking “all necessary self-help measures.”

-Shares in Delta lost 23%, while United stock was down 29% and American 22%.
+Delta shares closed lost 26% lower, while United stock was down 30% and American 25%.

 U.S. airline and flight attendant groups, trying to prevent tens of thousands of job losses, were also supporting companies’ push for aid.